juanburgos/100-days-of-code/log.md

 ### R1D12

-**Today's Progress**: *JQuery*: Learned to Remove an HTML Element, Use appendTo to Move Elements, Clone an Element, Target the Parent and Children of an Element, Target a Specific Child of an Element, Target Even/Odd Numbered Elements and Modify the Entire Page.
+**Today's Progress**: *JQuery*: learnt to Remove an HTML Element, Use appendTo to Move Elements, Clone an Element, Target the Parent and Children of an Element, Target a Specific Child of an Element, Target Even/Odd Numbered Elements and Modify the Entire Page.

 **Thoughts**: Done with the basics of jQuery.
 Now on to start building basic front end projects.
 Next...
 Build a Tribute Page!